 The development of the periodic table as we know it today started in 1829 when Johann Dobereiner proposed the model of triads or the law of triads in some references.
 The model states that the atomic weight of the middle element in a set of three elements (he called triad) is approximately equal to the arithmetic mean of the two extreme elements in the set.

 Dobereiner’s model was followed by John Newland’s law of octaves in 1864.
-Newland observed that when elements are arranged based on their atomic weights, elemental properties seem to repeat every eight elements.
-Although the law was able to successfully group a few elements with similar properties, it was generally considered unsuccessful.
+Newland observed that elements are arranged based on their atomic weights, elemental properties seem to repeat every eight elements.
+Although the law was able to group a few elements with similar properties successfully, it was generally considered unsuccessful.

 It was only during the time of Julius Lothar Meyer and Dmitri Ivanovich Mendeleev that the idea of a periodic table of elements was presented to the world.
 The two scientists independently formulated the table, but Mendeleev was given most of the credit because of his insistence on how important the table is.

 Groups and Families in the Periodic Table

 Unlike Mendeleev’s table which is arranged based on atomic mass, the modern periodic table that we know today is arranged based on atomic number.
 The rows in the table are known as periods, while the columns are known as groups or families.
 The table below shows the outline of the modern periodic table of elements.

 Elements in groups 1, 2, and 3-17 are the representative elements or the main group elements.
 All the representative elements have their highest s or p orbital incompletely filled.